 - Those who want to prevent task omissions and information update oversights during project progress.

-- Those considering integrating Google Sheets with Wrike and are interested in automation for business efficiency.
+- Those considering integrating Google Sheets and Wrike and are interested in automation for operational efficiency.

 Benefits and Specific Use Cases of Integrating Google Sheets and Wrike